adherr/bike_index_recoveries/README.md

 Will interact with the BikeIndex.org API in order to recieve information about and display lists of bikes recovered with the help of BikeIndex.org (and StolenBikeRegistry.com).

+## API documentation

+Currently the only endpoint is the create new recovery endpoint.
+Only the BikeIndex will be allowed to do this.
+I expect JSON with the following (in proper JSON format, with quoted keys and values):

+    {
+        key: ,
+        api_url: ,
+        theft_information: {
+            stolen_record_id: ,
+            date_stolen: ,
+            location:
+        },
+        recovery_information: {
+            date_recovered: ,
+            recovery_story: ,
+            tweet:
+        }
+    }

+Everything is required except `recovery_story` and `tweet`, which can be sent with null or omitted entirely. `recovery_story` can be as long as you want. `tweet` must be 94 characters or fewer, but the URL doesn't count toward this number (so you might as well use the long form BikeIndex.org).
+This number comes from 140 tweet length - 23 for the wrapped URL - 23 for the photo.
+Twitter can change these sizes, but I don't think they do very often.

+When you hit the API with a bike that has a story it will be posted to Facebook, and if it has a tweet it will be tweeted.

 ## Facebook setup

 Is kind of a pain in the ass.
 Everything you need to know comes from